 You’re responsible for the links on your site

-Back in the days when Google first emerged, it gained a lead on its larger competitors by producing better search results.
+Back in the days when Google first emerged, it stole a march on its larger competitors by producing better search results.
 It did this by evaluating the links on the pages it crawled.
 Pages that got more links gained greater authority, and when those pages linked out to other pages, the receiving pages gained a share of that authority too.

 Every time you link to another website you endorse that website.
 You are in effect saying “hey, here’s a great page, go and check it out”.
 If that’s not how you feel about the page in question, you shouldn’t be linking to it — Google, and your website visitors will consider you to be responsible for the quality of the sites you link to.

-Take this Moz article explaining why you should link out to other websites as an example of this post linking out to relevant, useful, and high-authority content that explains a topic which is related, but tangential to the main thrust of this article.
+Take this Moz article explaining why you should link out to other websites as an example of this post linking out to relevant, useful, and high-authority content.
+The above link explains a topic which is related, but tangential to the main thrust of this article.

 In short, the only external links to appear on your website should be:

-- In context and relevant, or at least related to the topic under discussion
+- Situated in context and relevant (or at least related) to the topic under discussion

 - High-quality: the page explains something better than you could

-- Making use of ‘good information scent‘ — links should clearly hint at the nature of the content they’re linking to.
+- Those that employ ‘good information scent‘.
+Links should clearly hint at the nature of the content they’re linking out to.
 If I ever see another link using ‘click here’ as the anchor text…

 If you’re still not sure whether your website content is hitting the right notes, and you’d like some SEO advice speak to us and we’ll see how we can help make things better.